daquioag/team-SAL/docs/configuration.md

    ![new_project_2](../assets/images/new_project_img/new_project_2.png)

+   <code>⚠️ ATTENTION</code>: If you do not see a Project SDK to choose from, you may not have a JDK installed.

 4. IntelliJ will ask if you want to create a project from an existing template, we will skip this and press “Next”.

 5. In this stage, IntelliJ will ask for a project name and location.
 Input a name into the “Project name” text field.
 You can accept the default directory location for your project, or select a specific directory by pressing the “...” adjacent to the “Project location” field.
-Accept all default values under “More settings” and press “Finish”
+Accept all default values under “More settings” and press “Finish”.

    ![new_project_4](../assets/images/new_project_img/new_project_4.png)